Is it an art? Is it a science?

 1. Completion of the following general education courses before beginning the radiography portion of the program.
 These courses can be taken on most TCC campuses.

-- Psychology (PSY) 230 Developmental Psychology
+- Psychology (PSY) 230 Developmental Psychology or an approved social science elective

 - Student Development (SDV) 101 Orientation to Health Care